Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 They are, she tells me, but only seniors.
 (These guys didn’t seem old enough to be seniors, but they hadn’t returned to the school yet.
 Could they be middle-schoolers?
 Graduates?)

-I ask if it’s likely that students would have enough time to walk to the Co-op and back on their lunch break.
+I ask if it’s likely that students would have enough time to walk to the Co-op and back on a lunch break.
 She say it isn’t.
 But they could have.

 I tell her that I had an upsetting interaction with two young men who I expected were on their lunch break from school.
 “I want to follow the proper protocol,” I say.